Peggy

 • \( q \)

-Use the left and right arrow keys to navigate.
+Use the Left and Right arrow keys to navigate.

-Victor chooses randomly a challenge \( b \) and sends it to Peggy where \( b = 0 \) or \( b = 1 \).
+Victor randomly chooses a challenge \( b \) and sends it to Peggy, where \( b = 0 \) or \( b = 1 \).

 Victor